RockstarLang/rockstar/spec.md

 Shout the total
 ```

 **Proper variables** are proper nouns - any word that isn't a reserved keyword and starts with an uppercase letter.
 Proper variable names can contain spaces as long as each space is followed by an uppercase letter.
 Whilst some developers may use this feature to create variables with names like `Customer ID`, `Tax Rate` or `Distance In KM`, we recommend you favour idiomatic variable names such as `Doctor Feelgood`, `Mister Crowley`,  `Tom Sawyer`, and `Billie Jean`.
-Proper variables are case-insensitive apart from the first letter of each word, which must be a capital letter.

 (Although not strictly idiomatic, `Eleanor Rigby`, `Peggy Sue`, `Black Betty`, and `Johnny B Goode` would also all be valid variable names in Rockstar.)